milkcask/milkcask/README.md

 - And 4 natural languages

 🧐 A note ...
-- If you are reading this and you are hiring for a SaaS, please note that I'm not intrested in working on CRUD.
+- If you are reading this and you are hiring for a SaaS, please note that I'm not intrested in working on just CRUD (including passing data to AI apis).
 I'd rather solve problems.

 <!--
 **milkcask/milkcask** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.